 Botswana Institute of Health Sciences / African Palliative Care Association

 Partners also trained new and existing lecturers, strengthening their capacity to teach the palliative care modules that have been integrated into the curricula.
 In addition, IHS students now complete week-long rotations in hospices to gain hands-on experience in providing palliative care services to their patients.
-APCA is helping to build the capacity of IHS staff in Gaborone to continue to roll out the palliative care training to the six other IHS campuses in the country.
+APCA helped build the capacity of IHS staff in Gaborone to continue to roll out the palliative care training to the six other IHS campuses across the country.

-In March 2014, members of this south-south partnership launched the Botswana Hospice and Palliative Care Association to help the advocacy efforts in care and treatment for HIV/AIDS.
-APCA and IHS have since been focusing on building the new association’s capacity in strategic planning, fundraising, and research.
+In March 2014, members of this South-South partnership launched the Botswana Hospice and Palliative Care Association to help the advocacy efforts in care and treatment for HIV/AIDS.
+With AIHA support, APCA and IHS focused on building the new association’s capacity in strategic planning, fundraising, and research.

 Institute of Health Sciences / Ohio University College of Health Sciences and Professions

 In response to local needs and health strategies, AIHA managed a nursing partnership in Botswana from 2013 to 2015, linking the Institute for Health Sciences in Gaborone (IHS) with Ohio University College of Health Sciences.

 Together, partners worked to build capacity to upgrade IHS’s current nursing diploma program to a full degree program.
 In